Doofie15/OVK-MARKETREPORT/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## 📋 Version History

+See [CHANGELOG.md](CHANGELOG.md) for detailed version history and all project updates.

 ## 📄 License